Skip to content

 SRT Format Limitations

-• Does not support text formatting: Cannot directly set colors, fonts, etc., requiring style adjustments by the player or other tools.
+• No Text Formatting: Cannot directly set colors, fonts, etc.; style adjustments require player settings or other tools.

 VTT Subtitle Format

-WebVTT (Web Video Text Tracks) is a subtitle format for HTML5 video elements designed specifically for online videos.
-It is more powerful than the SRT format, supporting properties such as styles, annotations, multiple languages, and location information.
-The subtitle file format suffix is .vtt.
-However, it cannot be directly embedded in videos and must be referenced in the <video> element of an HTML file.
+WebVTT (Web Video Text Tracks) is a subtitle format for HTML5 video elements, specifically designed for online videos.
+It is more powerful than SRT, supporting attributes like styles, annotations, multiple languages, and position information.
+The subtitle file extension is .vtt.
+However, it cannot be directly embedded in videos; it must be referenced in the <video> element of an HTML file.

 VTT Format Structure

 VTT files are similar to SRT but with more features.
-VTT files start with WEBVTT followed by a blank line and use a . dot symbol instead of a , to separate seconds and milliseconds.
+A VTT file starts with WEBVTT followed by one blank line, and it uses a . (dot) symbol instead of , (comma) to separate seconds and milliseconds.

 VTT Example